yalue/onnxruntime_go/README.md

 or if I get behind on updating this repository, updating or changing the onnxruntime version should be fairly easy:

- 1. Replace the `onnxrunteme_c_api.h` file with the version corresponding to the onnxruntime version you wish to use.
+ 1. Replace the `onnxruntime_c_api.h` file with the version corresponding to the onnxruntime version you wish to use.

  2. Replace the `test_data/onnxruntime.dll` (or `test_data/onnxruntime*.so`)